vladg14/DAGaml/README.md

 If you want to help me design this tool but you have no idea how : contact me.
 If you want to make a contribution remember only one thing : keep it simple, I don't want to have performance optimal code that I can't understand in a reasonnable amount of time.

+# Installation
+you should have installed ocaml and set the variable NPROC to the number of core you want to be used by the make file for example add this line at the end of your .bashrc
+'''
+export NPROC=8 (* if you have 8 cores*)
+'''